 Blue light eye damage can be a temporary discomfort, but it often leads to permanent vision impairment.
 Blue light from computers can speed the onset of presbyopia or vision loss, and your eyes will struggle to focus on things close by.
 It will also increase your risk of macular degeneration, and damage to the retinal cells in your eyes.

 Eye problems are more common now than ever before.
 In the United States, 33.1% of adults have myopia, or nearsightedness, while 41.9% of children have myopia.
 Meanwhile, in China 65.48% of high school students have myopia.
 Blue light exposure has a hand in the high rates of myopia, and all that screen time is damaging your eyes.

-If you work in front of a computer all day then go home and watch TV, you’ve felt the effects of blue light eye damage.
+If you work in front of a computer all day then go home and watch TV or play video games, you’ve felt the effects of blue light eye damage.
 By the end of the day, your eyes feel tired and stressed from all that screen time, and you dread getting up in the morning to do it all again.

 Computer glasses change all of that.
 These glasses look like regular glasses, but they do something incredible.
 They filter out harmful blue light while still letting you see normally.
 You’ll even be able to perform detailed tasks on your computer, such as video editing, or design work, without experiencing any distortions.
 In fact, wearing the glasses will help you be even more creative by relieving headaches and eye strain.